-There has been talk about the fund/bank relationship becoming more collabora-
+There has been talk about the fund/bank relationship becoming more collaborative.
+How do you see things evolving?

 Things have developed well.
 We have understandings and arrangements with a lot of banks.
 People wonder how the model will change, but in my view the banks never went away and their business model is still highly relevant in certain areas.
 We do, however, see a reallocation from banks to funds to provide capital to companies.
-Those companies need banking services, while we provide the long-term capital - that's where the business models coincide.
+Those companies need banking services, while we provide the long-term capital that's where the business models coincide.